A New PAC-Bayesian Perspective on Domain Adaptation: Specialization to Linear Classifiers

 \end{cor} For a source $S {=} \{(\xb_i, y_i)\}_{i=1}^{\ms}$ and a target $T {=} \{(\xbf_i')\}_{i=1}^{\mt}$ samples of potentially \emph{different size}, and some hyperparameters $C{>}0$, $B{>}0$, minimizing the next objective function w.r.t $\wb{\in}\Rbb$ is equivalent to minimize the above bound.

 We call the optimization of Equation~\eqref{eq:ca} by gradient descent the \algo algorithm, for Domain Adaptation of Linear Classifiers.
 The kernel trick applies to \algo.
 That is, given a kernel $k\!:\!\R^d {\times} \R^d{\rightarrow}\R$, one can express a linear classifier in a \emph{RKHS}\footnote{It is non-trivial to show that the kernel trick holds when $\prior_\mathbf{0}$ and $\posterior_\wb$ are Gaussian over infinite-dimensional feature space.
-As mentioned by \citet{mcallester-keshet-11}, it is, however, the case provided we consider Gaussian processes as measure of distributions $\prior_\mathbf{0}$ and $\posterior_\wb$ over (infinite) $\Hcal$.} by a dual weight vector $\alphab\in \R^{\ms+\mt}$\,:

-Even though the objective function is highly non-convex, we achieved good empirical results by minimizing the ``kernelized'' version of Equation~\eqref{eq:ca} by gradient descent, with a uniform weight vector as a starting point.
-More details are given in Appendix~\ref{sec:details}.
+As mentioned by \citet{mcallester-keshet-11}, it is, however, the case provided we consider Gaussian processes as measure of distributions $\prior_\mathbf{0}$ and $\posterior_\wb$ over (infinite) $\Hcal$.} by a dual weight vector $\alphab\in \R^{\ms+\mt}$\,:\\[1mm] \centerline{$\displaystyle h_\wb(\cdot) =\sgn\left[\sum_{i=1}^\ms \alpha_i k(\xb_i, \cdot) + \sum_{i=1}^\mt \alpha_{i+\ms} k(\xbf_i', \cdot)\right].$}\\[1mm] Even though the objective function is highly non-convex, we achieved good empirical results by minimizing the ``kernelized'' version of Equation~\eqref{eq:ca} by gradient descent, with a uniform weight vector as a starting point.
+More details are given in the supplementary material.